mantidproject/mantid/docs/source/release/v3.13.0/diffraction.rst

 - :ref:`PowderDiffILLDetEffCorr <algm-PowderDiffILLDetEffCorr>` is extended to provide automatic masking of the pixels with spurious calibration constants.
 - :ref:`PowderDiffILLDetScanReduction <algm-PowderDiffILLDetScanReduction>` is extended to provide initial masking of the top and bottom parts of the tubes, and final masking of the 2D outputs.
 - :ref:`WANDPowderReduction <algm-WANDPowderReduction>` performs powder diffraction data reduction for WAND² with calibration, monitor normalisation and background subtraction.
+- :ref:`DiffractionFocussing <algm-DiffractionFocussing2>` is extended to have the mask check on detectors as optional using CheckForMask.

 Engineering Diffraction
 -----------------------